DEST-DOC/software-documentation/docs/source/execution.rst

    :scale: 60

-you have now able to run and debug the code using Eclipse-IDE.
+you are now able to run and debug the code using Eclipse-IDE.

 How to build and run on CLion
 =======================